Earn the trust of your customers and showcase your dedication to data security by utilizing our dependable SOC 2 audit services.

 Types of SOC 2 Report

-SOC 2 Type 1: A SOC 2 Type 1 report evaluates the design and implementation of controls at a specific point in time.
-The auditor will review the controls and provide an opinion on whether they are suitably designed to meet the relevant criteria.
+In a SOC 2 Type 1 report, the auditor evaluates the design and implementation of controls at a specific point in time.
+The auditor reviews the controls and provides an opinion on whether they are suitably designed to meet the relevant common criteria.

-SOC 2 Type 2: A SOC 2 Type 2 report evaluates the design, implementation, and operating effectiveness of controls over a period of time (usually six months to a year).
-The auditor will review the controls and provide an opinion on whether they were suitably designed and operating effectively throughout the period under review.
+In a SOC 2 Type 2 report, the SOC analyst evaluates the design, implementation, and operating effectiveness of controls over a period of time, typically six months to a year.
+The SOC analyst reviews the controls and provides an opinion on whether they were suitably designed and operating effectively throughout the period under review.

-Follow-up:The service organization addresses any identified control deficiencies and implements the auditor’s recommendations for improvement.
-The auditor may perform follow-up testing to verify that the deficiencies have been remediated.
+Follow-up:The service organization resolves any identified control deficiencies and implements the auditor’s recommendations for improvement.
+The auditor may conduct follow-up testing to verify that the deficiencies have been remedied.